xgdapg/wtk/README.md

 	xgo.GetConfig("CustomConfigKey").String()
 the value can be converted to Int,Float64,Bool too.

+## Hook
+Xgo provides hook to control the request and response out of controller.
+For example, if we want a user authorization in every admin page, we can register a hook like this:

+	xgo.RegisterControllerHook(xgo.HookAfterInit, func(c *xgo.HookController) {
+		c.Template.SetVar("Subb", "Hook edit Subb, url:"+url)
+		if strings.HasPrefix(c.Context.Request.URL.Path, "/admin") {
+			succ := checkUser()
+			if !succ {
+				c.Context.RedirectUrl("/admin/login")
+			}
+		}
+	})

+Currently, there are only controller hooks, and the hook events are:

+	xgo.HookAfterInit
+	xgo.HookBeforeMethodGet
+	xgo.HookAfterMethodGet
+	xgo.HookBeforeMethodPost
+	xgo.HookAfterMethodPost
+	xgo.HookBeforeMethodHead
+	xgo.HookAfterMethodHead
+	xgo.HookBeforeMethodDelete
+	xgo.HookAfterMethodDelete
+	xgo.HookBeforeMethodPut
+	xgo.HookAfterMethodPut
+	xgo.HookBeforeMethodPatch
+	xgo.HookAfterMethodPatch
+	xgo.HookBeforeMethodOptions
+	xgo.HookAfterMethodOptions
+	xgo.HookBeforeRender
+	xgo.HookAfterRender
+	xgo.HookBeforeOutput
+	xgo.HookAfterOutput

+## Custom error pages
+It is usually very useful to have a custom 404 page.
+In xgo, we can register a 404 page like this:

+	xgo.RegisterCustomHttpStatus(404, "notfound.html")
+or other http status code, for example, 403

+	xgo.RegisterCustomHttpStatus(403, "forbidden .html")

 ## .
 To be continued.
 And sorry for my bad English.